Volunteer with Refugee Action Kingston

 If I’m accessing RAK’s services myself, can I volunteer?

-If you’re currently being supported by RAK, we ask that this is completed before you begin volunteering.
+If you’re currently a client of RAK’s, we ask that this is completed before you begin volunteering.

 Do you cover travel and other costs?